 Find out more about getting an International Driving Permit.

 Green cards for insurance

-If you are driving your own car in Europe, you may need to obtain and carry a physical Green Card for your UK car insurance to be valid in the EU.
-These cards will be available from your car insurance provider, but you may be charged a small fee to cover administration costs.
+If you are driving your own car in Europe, (from 2 August 2021) you no longer need to obtain and carry a physical Green Card for your UK car insurance to be valid in the EU.

 GB car stickers

 You will need a GB sticker (or from 28 September 2021 a UK sticker) for your own car when driving in the EU.
 From 28 September GB stickers will no longer be valid when driving your car overseas.